 False Cape State Park runs along the Atlantic Ocean on a peninsula south of Virginia Beach.
 There are 7.5 miles of trails available for hiking and biking, and three trails will take you to an oceanfront sunrise.
 Hike Barbour Hill Trail for 1.4 miles to reach your sunrise spot.
 If you are looking for a shorter pathway to your sunrise over the sands, use Wash Woods Trail (0.66 miles) or False Cape Landing Trail (0.7 miles).

-While you may have to get up early to make it happen, the view from these outdoor destinations is well worth the lack of sleep.
-Catch one of nature’s most romantic sights with an early morning hikes along these scenic Virginia trails.
+While you may have to get up early to make it happen, the view from these outdoor destinations is well worth setting your alarm.